liblacklucy/RF-CLIP/README.md

 ## :scroll: Acknowledgement
-This repository has been developed based on the [NACLIP](https://github.com/sinahmr/NACLIP) and [SCLIP](https://github.com/wangf3014/SCLIP) repository.
+This repository has been developed based on the [NACLIP](https://github.com/sinahmr/NACLIP), [SCLIP](https://github.com/wangf3014/SCLIP), and[CASS](https://github.com/MICV-yonsei/CASS) repository.
 Thanks for the great work!